shixun404/TetriX/README.md

-# TetriX: Efficient and Reliable Task Scheduler for HPC Clusters
+# TetriX: Decentralized and Resilient Multi-Agent Schedulers for High-Performance Computing Clusters
 TetriX is an advanced task scheduler designed for high-performance computing (HPC) clusters.
-Utilizing a decentralized and resilient approach, TetriX efficiently manages computational tasks, aiming for near-optimal outcomes and surpassing traditional human heuristics and other RL methods.
+Utilizing a decentralized and resilient approach, TetriX employs a network of agents for resource management, aiming for near-optimal outcomes and surpassing traditional human heuristics.

 ## Features (Under Development)